DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/events.md

 <img src={EventMeshInitialized} style={{float: "right", maxWidth: "50%"}} />

 Called when the the actual mesh component (RMC/PMC) is initialized and visible.
+Also called when the deformable mesh is [changed](functions#change-deformable-mesh).

+**CAUTION**: This event may trigger before `BeginPlay` and therefore replicated variables are not available yet!

 **NOTE**: You should check ``bIsMeshInitialized`` before binding/waiting for this event to trigger, because the mesh may already be initialized!